User Guide Cancel

 • Reported content, bugs, or vulnerabilities.
 When you report content (e.g., for being harmful, illegal, offensive, etc.), we investigate it by manually reviewing the document, prompt(s), and generated responses to make adjustments to the service to address the issue.

 • User-Provided Feedback.
-For Acrobat Individual users* and Acrobat Reader users that provide feedback, you have the option to share with us your document, prompt(s), and generated responses during a document session for product improvement purposes that do not include training a Large Language Model (“LLM”).
-Examples of product improvement include improving the operability of generative AI in Acrobat and Acrobat Reader, as well as reducing hallucination, bias, and toxicity.
+For Acrobat and Adobe Scan Individual users* that provide feedback, you have the option to share with us your document, prompt(s), and generated responses during a document session for product improvement purposes that do not include training a Large Language Model (LLM).
+Examples of product improvement include improving the operability of generative AI in Document Cloud apps, as well as reducing hallucination, bias, and toxicity.
 If you do not wish to share your content, please uncheck the product improvement checkbox when you first provide feedback on a document.

 If manual review of your content takes place, a limited group of trained Adobe personnel examine the content within an encrypted repository with access controls.